 2. Exercise can build your abdominal muscles so they’re more easily visible.
-We all have abs to some degree already—abs are needed for various daily tasks we all perform.
+We all have ab muscles to some degree already—abs are needed for daily tasks we all perform.
 But if you strengthen them, they can be visible even with slightly more fat covering them.

-If you think about the typical physique that people want, especially men, the abs don’t complete the whole picture.
+If you think about the typical physique that people want, especially men, abs alone don’t complete the whole picture.

 Usually, when people say they want six-pack abs, what they really want is a strong, lean physique in general.
 It’s that combination of strong and lean that people want.

-To get your abs visible, it’s the lean part that needs to be honed.
-But I’ll cover some general quick principles here for building out your strength and muscle mass, as well, to make a well-rounded physique as a vegan.
+To get your abs visible, it’s the lean part that especially needs to be honed.
+But I’ll cover some general quick principles here for building out your strength and muscle mass around your whole body, as well, to make a well-rounded vegan physique:

 - Get enough protein.
 More on vegan protein sources below, but 0.8 grams per pound of body weight per day is the rule of thumb I’ve used.
 And I’ve seen real differences when implement high-protein vegan meal plans.

 - Progressive overload: Keep a workout journal so you can track your use of progressive overload.
-Progressive overload is the very simple idea that your muscles grow in response to increased demand.
-So gradually keep increasing the amount of weight, reps, or sets.
-Or else do the same workout in less time (shorter rest periods).
-Any of these will force the muscles to continue to grow.
+Progressive overload is the simple idea that your muscles grow in response to increased demand.
+So, gradually keep increasing the amount of weight, reps, or sets over time.

-- Rep ranges: If you use a light weight, you can maybe do 20-30 reps of an exercise, and if you use a very heavy weight, you can only do 1 rep. Without getting into all the details here, I recommend choosing weights that allow you to do between 4 and 12 reps in a set if your goal is muscle mass.
+- Rep ranges: If you use a light weight, you can do 20-30 reps of an exercise, but if you use a very heavy weight, you can only do 1 rep. Without getting into all the details here, if your goal is building muscle mass, I recommend choosing weights that allow you to do between 4 and 12 reps in a set for most exercises.

-- Length of workouts: A 30- to 60-minute workout is plenty.
-If you spend 2 to 3 hours in the gym, you risk overtraining, which will be difficult to recover from effectively.
+- Length of workouts: A 30- to 60-minute workout is plenty, especially if you’re new to strength training.
+If you spend 2 to 3 hours in the gym, you risk overtraining, which is difficult to recover from.
 Do an efficient workout with at least a couple compound exercises (listed above), and finish within about an hour.

-If you want more advice on muscle building, follow these vegan fitness and bodybuilding athletes.
+If you want more advice on muscle building, you can follow some vegan fitness and bodybuilding athletes.
 They make Youtube videos, podcasts, and Instagram posts with this information tailored specific to a vegan lifestyle: Derek Simnett, Frank Medrano, Nimai Delgado.

-Also, he’s not a vegan, but I honestly think Greg from Kinobody has some of the best advice when it comes to fitness for the male “movie star” look.
+Also, he’s not a vegan, but I honestly think Greg from Kinobody has some of the best advice when it comes to fitness for the male “movie star body” look.